kohei-us/mdds/doc/rtree/quickstart.rst

     extent: (0, 0) - (15, 20)
     depth: 1

-A depth value represents the distance of the node where the value is stored from the root node of the tree, and is technically 0-based.
-However, you will never see a depth of 0 in the search results since the root node of a R-tree is always a directory node, and a directory node only stores other child nodes and never a value (hence never appears in the search results).
+This depth value represents the distance of the node that stores the value from the root node of the tree, and is technically 0-based.
+However, you will never see a depth of 0 in the search results since the root node of a R-tree is always a directory node, and a directory node only stores other child nodes and never stores a value, hence it never appears in the search results.